DESCRIPTION OF REACH

 - Advocate for the participant with a wide variety of other service providers:

 - Assist participants in gaining entry into service programs.

 - Develop relationships with housing resources, and assist the participant in gaining access to appropriate housing.

 - Identify gaps and barriers in available community resources and advocate for systemic changes.

-- Attend REACH and MMV team meetings and other required meetings.
+- Attend REACH and LEAD team meetings and other required meetings.

-- Develop and maintain client files according to contract and state requirements.
+- Develop and maintain participant files for assigned caseload according to program, contract and state requirements.